 - It’s a relatively expensive investment for first-timers

 The Roll Recovery R4 Body Roller has a firm density and gentle surface texture, making it a great all-around foam roller for anyone — and it’s our top choice overall.
-Although it’s built with a high-density foam that’s on the firmer end of the range, the subtle diamond texture and rounded curves make it easy to dial in the intensity.
+Although it features a high-density foam that’s on the firmer end of the range, the subtle diamond texture and rounded curves make it easy to dial in the intensity.
 A center groove for aligning the spine and neck helps target the back and shoulder muscles.
 The groove also works well for rolling out the triceps, forearms, iliotibial bands, Achilles tendons, and hip flexors.

 We used the center and sides of the foam roller for areas that needed higher pressure, and the curved dip on either side of the center was ideal for areas that needed more gentle rolling.
 That said, the foam rolling options with this roller are as broad as your imagination.
 One thing we noted with this foam roller’s surface material is that it tends to attract dog fur and dust from the floor — so if you’ve got furry running buddies in your household, you may want to place a yoga mat underneath while rolling.